google/WebFundamentals/src/site/getting-started/your-first-multi-screen-site/setup.markdown

 can help you.
 Firefox has its inspector [link], IE has it's DevTools and Chrome has Developer tools.

-{% include modules/takeaway.liquid title="Key Takeaway" list=page.key-takeaways.test-page %}
+{% include modules/takeaway.liquid list=page.key-takeaways.test-page %}

 We are going to concentrate on using Chrome Developer Tools in this guide.
 The Chrome DevTools let you inspect any aspect of a web-page in real-time and